 A buying climax appears after an advance and questions whether late demand is being absorbed.
 A selling climax appears after a decline and questions whether heavy selling is being absorbed or exhausted.

 A buying climax is most useful when it separates late demand from effective demand.
-Heavy upside activity after an advance creates the question; failed acceptance above the climax area is what makes the exhaustion read more defensible.
+Heavy upside activity after an advance creates the question, but acceptance, failed continuation, secondary tests, and the broader Wyckoff or VSA background decide how much weight the reading deserves.